5 Strong Reasons Women Should Lift Weights

 With the improvement of muscle shape and form, a decrease in fat percentage it is obvious to assume that positive changes in self-concept take place and improvements in self-esteem.

-But on a more positive level weightlifting has direct on improving the psychological well-being, decreasing anxiety, stress as well as depression.
+But on a more positive level, weightlifting has a direct effect on improving the psychological well-being, decreasing anxiety, stress as well as depression.

 5. Additionally, this is why women should lift weights: